cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 All other parameters will remain the same during the upgrade handshake until the upgrade handshake completes.
 When the channel is reset to `OPEN` on a successful upgrade handshake, the relevant fields on the channel end will be switched over to the `UpgradeFields` specified in the upgrade.

+> NOTE: due to the addition of new channel states, packets can still be received and processed in both `FLUSHING` and `FLUSHCOMPLETE` states.
+> Packets can also be acknowledged in the  `FLUSHING` state.
+Application developers should consider these new states
+> when implementing application logic that relies on the channel state.

 ## Cancelling a Channel Upgrade

 Channel upgrade cancellation is performed by submitting a `MsgChannelUpgradeCancel` message.